(AllOne sm logo)

 Depending on the situation, it could be broken into categories.
 Here are just a few:

 1. You never thought about it, or leaned about it.
 There is a saying "We don't know what we don't know", and that's true.
-I hope that this page has helped educate you as to a better solution.
+I hope that this page has helped educate you to a better solution.

 2. Other reasons, including laziness or monetary (such as greed).